-The Big Pop Up: Anti-poverty event draws hundreds
+The Big Pop Up: Anti-poverty Event Draws Hundreds

 Mason said there were enough supplies on hand to fill the trunks of 800 vehicles.
 Organizers planned to give away 800 hundred boxes of fresh produce, 800 bags of apples, 1,600 cases of canned iced tea and 5,000 pounds of chicken.

 Families with infants also got an extra boost with the giveaway of thousands of diapers of all sizes, plus lotion, baby wipes and other baby products.
-The diapers were provided by the North Carolina Diaper Bank, which is based in Durham.
+The diapers were provided by the Diaper Bank of North Carolina, which is based in Durham.

 Other bags were stuffed with home cleaning supplies, plus facemasks and hand sanitizer.
 In one section stood a mountain of new mattress pads that were being given away to help residents sleep better.